pyne/pyne/docs/devsguide/new_dev_guide.rst

 developer, likely, you will not have all of the necessary components.

 A particularly important detail to pay attention to is the version of each dependency.
-For example, Python is currently supported in conda install from 2.7.\* - 3.6.*, and attempting to install with a default version of 3.7.\* will result in errors.
+For example, PyNE is currently supported in conda install from 2.7.\* - 3.6.*, and attempting to install with a default version of 3.7.\* will result in errors.
 Setting your version to be compatible before you begin will help ensure you are successful.